Eclalang/LearnEcla/HowToStart/ReadMe.md

 ### Import a library
 To start, you will have to import the library by using the keyword `import` followed by the library name.
-So in our case to import the library console, you will write : `import console;`.
+So in our case to import the library console, you will write : `import "console";`.

 ### Use a library
 Now that our library is imported in our code, we will be able to use it.